 Jojoba oil has been used for hundreds of years for its medicinal benefits and is a favourite of the native Americans who like to apply it to sore skin and bruises.

-Jojoba oil has many uses such as a skin moisturiser, hair moisturiser, for fighting infections or used as a lip balm.
+Jojoba oil has many uses such as a skin moisturiser, hair moisturiser, fighting infections or used as lip balm.
 You can even use it to remove your make-up.

 Extra Virgin Olive Oil

-Olive oil contains vitamin E, squalene and other compounds, which help prevent aging of the skin, helps with hydration and can reduce damage from free-radicals.
+Olive oil contains vitamin E, squalene and other compounds, which help prevent ageing of the skin, help with hydration and can reduce damage from free radicals.

 As olive oil has a comedogenic rating of 2, it may block the pores of those with certain skin types.